thecomeonman/IntentVsOutcome/README.md

 all games but the more general inferences probably do.

-Let us look at the proportion of the pitch that offers a positive `ExpectedAttackDeltaPV_xy` at each instant the team had possession of the ball.
+Let us look at the proportion of the pitch that offers a positive `AttackEPVAdded_xy` at each instant the team had possession of the ball.

 ![](README_files/figure-markdown_strict/PositiveProportion-1.png)

--   Most of the time there is a very small part of the pitch, if at all, that offers a positive net expected delta PV for the attacking team.
+-   Most of the time there is a very small part of the pitch, if at all, that offers a positive EPV added for the attacking team.
 This means there is a very small part of the pitch that the attacking team can pass to and expect their possession value to go up when you factor the risk of conceding the ball.
--   30% to 40% of the time there is less than 1% of the area of the pitch which offers a positive `ExpectedAttackDeltaPV_xy` for both the teams.
+-   30% to 40% of the time there is less than 1% of the area of the pitch which offers a positive `AttackEPVAdded_xy` for both the teams.
 It is exactly 0% of the area in 19% for the home team and 11% for the away team has the ball.
-A value of 0% for `ExpectedAttackDeltaPV_xy` means the team in possession of the ball has no options on the pitch to pass to where they are expected to increase their chances of scoring by enough to negate the chance of conceding.
+A value of 0% for `AttackEPVAdded_xy` means the team in possession of the ball has no options on the pitch to pass to where they are expected to increase their chances of scoring by enough to negate the chance of conceding.
 This is very important because a number of times a pass is played just to retain possession and not necessarily increase the chance of scoring and the typical way PV is applied would give these passes a negative score which is unfair because the situation is not taken into account.
--   There is almost never a situation where more than 15% of the area of the pitch offers a positive `ExpectedAttackDeltaPV_xy` for the attacking team.
+-   There is almost never a situation where more than 15% of the area of the pitch offers a positive `AttackEPVAdded_xy` for the attacking team.
 -   The away team usually has options over a bigger area of the pitch than the home team.

-Let us look at the values of the `ExpectedAttackDeltaPV_xy` itself.
+Let us look at the values of the `AttackEPVAdded_xy` itself.

-If the team were to randomly pass to any point on the pitch, at each instant of the game, what `ExpectedAttackDeltaPV_xy` could they expect?
-This would be the same as averaging the `ExpectedAttackDeltaPV_xy` values over the entire pitch and would look like -
+If the team were to randomly pass to any point on the pitch, at each instant of the game, what `AttackEPVAdded_xy` could they expect?
+This would be the same as averaging the `AttackEPVAdded_xy` values over the entire pitch and would look like -

 ![](README_files/figure-markdown_strict/AllEPV-1.png)

--   From the earlier histogram, we saw most of the pitch usually offers a negative expected delta PV so it isn’t surprising that this distribution is completely in the negative.
+-   From the earlier histogram, we saw most of the pitch usually offers a negative EPV added so it isn’t surprising that this distribution is completely in the negative.
 What this means is that a random pass is more likely to aid the defending team than the attacking team.

-If we instead look at the best option the team has at any instant, `ExpectedAttackMaxDeltaPV` -
+If we instead look at the best option the team has at any instant, `AttackMaxEPVAdded` -

 ![](README_files/figure-markdown_strict/PositiveEPV-1.png)

--   Most of the time, the best option offers an `ExpectedAttackMaxDeltaPV` between -1% and 2% for both teams.
+-   Most of the time, the best option offers an `AttackMaxEPVAdded` between -1% and 2% for both teams.
 Specifically the amount of time is -

 <table>
 <thead>